mehmetemreakbulut/AkbulutTopcuoglu/README.md

 You can view the meeting notes and discussions until today in the [Wiki](https://github.com/mehmetemreakbulut/AkbulutTopcuoglu/wiki) page of the project.

 We mainly worked on OverLeaf.
-You can track the "History" from [Link]()
+You can track the "History" from [Link]().